 Melanie G. Wegner

 During law school, Melanie worked as a judicial intern for the Honorable Colleen Kollar-Kotelly of the United States District Court for the District of Columbia and the Honorable Carol Ann Dalton of the Superior Court of the District of Columbia.
-Additionally, Melanie was a member of the George Washington Law Review, research assistant for Professor Naomi Cahn, and a writing fellow with the George Washington University Law School Writing Center.

 - Advising the board members of a medical technology company in connection with several related matters, including civil and criminal investigations by the DOJ and FDA, qui tam (whistleblower) complaints, a class action lawsuit, and multiple shareholder derivative suits.